DevExpress/devextreme-demos/JSDemos/Demos/TabPanel/SortableClosableTabs/description.md

 This demo adds and removes tabs in the following two functions:

 - `addButtonHandler` - a click handler for the *"Add Tab"* button.
 - `closeButtonHandler` - a click handler for a tab's Close icon.
-The demo uses the [itemTitleTemplate](/Documentation/ApiReference/UI_Widgets/dxTabPanel/Configuration/#itemTitleTemplate) option to display this icon.
+The demo uses the [itemTitleTemplate](/Documentation/ApiReference/UI_Widgets/dxTabPanel/Configuration/#itemTitleTemplate) property to display this icon.

 Both handlers modify the **TabPanel**'s [dataSource](/Documentation/ApiReference/UI_Widgets/dxTabPanel/Configuration/#dataSource).